Injury Resulting from Medication Errors

 If you have been injured by a medication mistake, call Lommen Abdo.

 If a medication has caused an adverse reaction and your doctor or pharmacist should have been aware of the danger, talk to a drug malpractice lawyer about your legal rights.
 Call 612.587.2925 or send an email for a free consultation.
-We represent clients in Minnesota, Wisconsin and North Dakota.
+We represent clients in Minnesota and Wisconsin.